Nutmeg Guide – Read our In-Depth Nutmeg Review

 Can you trade German Shares with Nutmeg?

-Yes, you can trade German shares with Nutmeg
+No, unfortunately you cannot trade German shares with Nutmeg

 Does Nutmeg accept bank transfers?